 - 1. The obtained string is looked for in a list (dictionary) of expected toponyms, which (if the word is found) provides the semantic information associated with it, such as the type of object (e.g., city, river), its spatial relationships (e.g., administrative unit it is in), and its geographic coordinates if available.
 This information is verified using different sources of evidence, such as spatial distribution of the letters in the raster image, the coordinates of the letters, etc. - 2.
-In addition, similar strings (e.g., RUSSIA, ASIA, Angola, etc. for RNSoSIA) are looked for in the dictionary and for them, the same information is retrieved and the same check is performed, an additional source of evidence being the probability of the corresponding changes in the letters of the string. - 3.
-The scores of all sources of evidence are multiplied to obtain the overall score of a variant.
-We consider that all sources of evidence give the probability of an error of the corresponding type (misrecognition of a letter, misplacing the name in the map, etc.), and that such errors are independent. - 4.
-The variant with the best score S_1 is considered. - 5.
-If this best variant is good enough $(S_1 \ge \alpha)$, where α is a user-defined threshold), then: - 5.1 If the score of the best variant significantly differs from the score of the second best one $(S_1 / S_2 > \beta)$, a user-defined threshold) then this variant is accepted and is added to the database together with its associated information. - 5.2 Otherwise, human intervention is requested, and the variants are presented to the operator in the order of their scores. - 6.
-Otherwise $(S_1 < \alpha)$, no correction is applied to the recognized string.
-It is checked against the linguistic restrictions on the words of a given language, see Section 8. - 6.1 If no anomalies are found, it is considered a new toponym absent in our dictionary and is added to the database as is and is associated with a nearby object using an algorithm not discussed here.
+In addition, similar strings (e.g., RUSSIA, ASIA, Angola, etc. for RNSoSIA) are looked for in the dictionary and for them, the same information is retrieved and the same check is performed, an additional source of evidence being the probability of the corresponding changes in the letters of the string.

 1 Our method does not depend on how text strings were extracted and recognized.
-Neither does it depend much on the type of graphical document being processed.
+Neither does it depend much on the type of graphic document being processed.
 It can be adapted to different subject domains.